Mudlet/ci-snapshots/README.md

 All data available will be returned by default.
 Optional arguments can be supplied to filter the returned data.
 Optional URL Paramers are:
  - `prid`         -- a PR ID number from github.
- - `commit`       -- a Commit ID from Git/Github.
+ - `commitid`     -- a Commit ID from Git/Github.
  - `platform`     -- a string for the platform, which must be one of:  `windows`, `linux`, or `macos`

 The requested JSON list will show only entries which have matching values.